 Bitter almond oil is an essential oil, or volatile oil, extracted from plant material.
 Unlike sweet almond oil, it is not an emollient and evaporates easily.
 It’s used for scent, flavor, and aromatherapy.
 Bitter almonds come from Prunus amygdalus var. amara, and because they contain hydrogen cyanide, they can be toxic.
 Bitter almond oil is refined to remove the naturally occurring toxins.
 You can find bitter almond used for its almond scent in body lotions, soaps, and other products used topically.

 Almost half of an almond’s weight is oil.
 Ripe hulled and dried almond kernels are expeller-pressed — slowly broken down with mechanical pressure — to extract the oil.
 Cold-pressing separates the oil from the fibrous cells without the use of heat or chemicals that could destroy the nutrients and spoil the oil.
-It’s basically expeller-pressing at low temperature.
+It’s basically expeller-pressing at low temperatures.

 Refined almond oil is processed with high heat and chemicals and lacks the nutritional value of unrefined oil.
 However, it can withstand higher temperatures for cooking and is cheaper than unrefined almond oil.